Azure-Samples/active-directory-xamarin-native-v2/README.md

 ### [OPTIONAL] Step 3:  Configure the Visual Studio project with your app coordinates

+In the steps below, "ClientID" is the same as "Application ID" or "AppId".
 1. Open the solution in Visual Studio 2017.
 2. Open the `UserDetailsClient\App.cs` file.
 3. Find the assignment for `public static string ClientID` and replace the value with the Application ID from the app registration portal, created in Step 2.